-Goodman Fielder has always been passionate about developing and growing their staff – and for the last three years, they’ve been walking the talk by working with Upskills.
-Taking advantage of government funding for workplace literacy, Goodman Fielder has put hundreds of their staff through our workplace literacy and emerging leaders courses.
+Goodman Fielder has always been passionate about the development and growth of its staff.
+For the last three years, it’s been walking the talk by working with Upskills.
+Taking advantage of government funding for workplace literacy, Goodman Fielder has put hundreds of its staff through our Workplace Literacy and Emerging Leaders courses.
 Of these students, there’s one who stands out above the others – Michael Malloy.

-He wanted to do more with his career, and no longer be limited by the skills he was lacking.
+He wanted to do more with his career, and not let a lack of skills limit his progress.

 Turning over a new leaf